ggrecow/SQAT/validation/Roughness_Daniel1997/2_AM_modulation_depth/README.md

 In order to run this code and reproduce the figures available in the `figs` folder, the user needs to download the dataset of sound files from zenodo <a href="https://doi.org/10.5281/zenodo.7933206" target="_blank">here</a>.
 The obtained folder called `validation_SQAT_v1_0` has to be included in the `sound_files` folder of the toolbox.

 # Results
 The figure below compares the results obtained using the `Roughness_Daniel1997` implementation in SQAT with the power law suggested Fastl & Zwicker [2].
 The error bars express the roughness JND also reported in [2].
-Results computed using SQAT correspond to the time-averaged roughness $R$.
+Results computed using SQAT correspond to time-averaged roughness values $R$.

 AM tones ($f_{\mathrm{c}}=1~\mathrm{kHz}$, $f_{\mathrm{mod}}=70~\mathrm{Hz}$ and $L_{\mathrm{p}}=60~\mathrm{dB}~\mathrm{SPL}$).        |
 :-------------------------:|